Tarqwyn/codechallenge/week2/README.md

 Problem Statement

-Ransome likes strings in which consecutive characters are different.
-For example, he likes ABABA, while he doesn't like ABAA.
-Given a string containing characters A and B only, he wants to change it into a string he likes.
-To do this, he is allowed to delete the characters in the string.
+This week's coding challenge is to have strings such that consecutive characters are different.
+For example, ABABA, but not ABAA.
+Given a string containing characters A and B only, change it into an acceptable string.
+To do this, you are allowed to delete the characters in the string.

 Your task is to find the minimum number of required deletions.